Last Updated on September 4, 2020 by Snazzytrips

 I highly recommend a visit to the massive plant of the ‘roaring bull’ headquarters if you are even a bit of a car fanatic.
 You won’t regret it and you will be amazed at what you see here right before your eyes.

-Tours on offer that I recommend
+Tours I recommend

-If you enjoyed my Lamborghini Factory and Museum tour review, please leave me a comment below.
+If you enjoyed my Lamborghini Factory tour and Museum review, please leave me a comment below.